CentML/DeepView.Explore/README.md

 Once you have the vsix file, run `code --install-extension deepview-explore-*.vsix` to install the extension.
 **Note: the file [build_vsix_dev.sh] is only to be used for development**

 **Adding cloud instances to the Deployment Tab:** You can include information about the instances that you use through the extension settings.
 There you will find an option named **providers** that accepts a list of urls separated by commas.
-Each url must be a JSON file that follows the schema specified here : [schema](skyline-vscode/react-ui/src/schema/CloudProvidersSchema.js).<br/>
+Each url must be a JSON file that follows the schema specified here: [schema](deepview-explore/react-ui/src/schema/CloudProvidersSchema.js).<br/>
 Additionally, you need to add the necessary access so the extension can read the file.<br/>
 You can use an AWS S3 bucket to store your files.
-Change CORS settings in Permissions tab.
+Note that you need to update the CORS settings in Permissions tab to enable the extension to read your file.

 **CORS requirements**:
 ```